Litetoken/liteblockd/docs/API.rst

 Wallet Preferences Object
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-An object that stores the Bluejudywallet preferences for the given wallet ID.
+An object that stores the Craftwallet preferences for the given wallet ID.

 * **num_addresses_used** (*integer*): The number of addresses utilized in the user's wallet (this determines how many addresses we will deterministally generate when the user logs in).